Build a WordPress website (Linux)

 CREATE USER 'WORDPRESS_USER'@'localhost' IDENTIFIED BY 'WORDPRESS_PASSWORD';

-GRANT ALL PRIVILEGES ON wordpress.* TO 'WORDPRESS_USER'@'localhost';
+GRANT ALL PRIVILEGES ON WORDPRESS_DATABASE.* TO 'WORDPRESS_USER'@'localhost';

 -- Flush the privileges to apply the changes.